MasoudH/arduino-tutorial/README.md

 # Arduino Tutorial - MasseyHacks II

-This tutorial will occur in 3 steps
+This tutorial will occur in 3 major steps

 ## Blinking Lights
 #### Breadboard Layout